ViA8604/Gwent-Pro/README.md

 # Gwent-Pro 🃏

 This project is a card game developed using Unity.
-The primary goal of this project was to gain practical experience with Unity's game development workflow.
+The primary goal of this project was to gain practical experience with Unity's game development workflow during the first semester of my first year in Computer Science 🤠.

 **Features:**